 Viki has worked as a nursery assistant, in a residential unit for young people with severe learning difficulties and as a lecturer at the University of Reading.
 She has taught lessons in primary schools and secondary schools, spent eight years as a primary School Governor; eight years as Governor then Chair of Governors at a leading Early Years Centre in Reading.
 She is first aid and fire warden qualified.
 Has been CRB and DBS checked.
 Viki has attended Safeguarding Children Training, Disability Awareness Training and Equality Awareness Training with Reading Borough Council.
 Sei Shin Kan School of Karate is a member of Reading Children’s and Voluntary Youth Services.

 In 2000 he began his training in traditional Wado Ryu karate to help his children who had started to learn.
-Pete is now a 1st kyu brown belt and has trained under many recognised experts including Grandmaster Tatsuo Suzuki Hanshi 8th Dan, Sensei Kuniaki Sakagami 8th Dan, Sensei Jon Wicks 8th Dan, Sensei Dave Allsop 7th Dan, Sensei Kazutaka Ohtsuka 6th Dan, Sensei Arthur Meek 7th Dan and Sensei Peter May 6th Dan.
+Pete is a 1st Dan Black Belt and has trained under many recognised experts including Grandmaster Tatsuo Suzuki Hanshi 8th Dan, Sensei Kuniaki Sakagami 8th Dan, Sensei Jon Wicks 8th Dan, Sensei Dave Allsop 7th Dan, Sensei Kazutaka Ohtsuka 6th Dan, Sensei Arthur Meek 7th Dan and Sensei Peter May 6th Dan.